fvdavid/ng-button/README.md

 ## Button Component

-This button component is built with Angular 20 and styled using Tailwind CSS 4.
-The typography uses the Source Sans Pro font family for a clean, modern look.
+A reusable and customizable button built as a standalone component in Angular 20, styled with Tailwind CSS 4 and featuring the Source Sans Pro font for a modern, clean aesthetic.

 Button States

-1. Default
+1. Default (Default Button Component)
-   The base state of the button with standard styling, providing a clear and intuitive call to action.
+   The base standalone button component with predefined styling, ensuring consistency across the application.

 2. Hover
    When a user hovers over the button, the background color changes to provide visual feedback, enhancing interactivity.